Create an Airwallex account today

 • 60% of small businesses still use traditional banks, but 16% have turned to online banks1 for their business accounts.
 Regional banks and credit unions also offer small business bank accounts.

-• We recommend Airwallex for small business accounts, Chase Bank as the best traditional bank, Columbia Bank as the best regional bank, and America First Credit Union as the best credit union.
+• We recommend Airwallex as the best overall small business account, Chase Bank as the best traditional bank, Columbia Bank as the best regional bank, and America First Credit Union as the best credit union.

 Choosing the right bank for your business helps you control your finances, minimize payment fees, and get access to the resources you need to grow.
 But with so many options – including traditional banks, fintechs, credit unions, and more – it can be hard to know where to start.